FAQs

 What are characteristics of successful applicants to your program?

 Successful applicants usually demonstrate a trajectory towards an independent research career.
 In addition, they have a clear and well-reasoned career development plan, not just an outstanding research plan.
-Their proposed research hypotheses are testable and incorporate either ADNI and/or HABS-HD data.
+Their proposed research hypotheses are reasonable, feasible, and incorporate either ADNI and/or HABS-HD data.

-Note that applicants who are ultimately not offered a funded slot in the HESP will be allowed to participate in HESP didactics upon request and approval by HESP leadership.
+Applicants who are ultimately not offered a funded slot in the program may be allowed to participate in HESP seminars upon request and approval by HESP leadership.

 If my application is not accepted, can I reapply next year?
 Will I receive feedback on my application?